Storyboard Artist Resume Example

 Common Responsibilities Listed on Storyboard Artist Resumes:

-• Revise storyboards based on feedback from the director and other production staff
+• Adapt storyboards based on feedback from cross-functional creative teams.

 Tip: